themartiancompany/fur/man/fur.1.rst

 -p package_manager      Package manager.
 -d                      Download only (noinstall).
--w repo_dir             Directory containing the fur tree.
+-w repo-dir             Directory containing the fur tree.
                         To be set when download only is true, otherwise is temporary.
--K sig_dir              Signatures directory.
+-K sig-dir              Signatures directory.
 -P platform             Platform for which to retrieve packages,
                         can be 'arch' or 'termux'.
 -A architecture         Architecture for which to retrieve packages,
                         can be 'any', 'arm' or 'x86_64'.
 -m mirror               Fur mirror, can be 'github' or
                         'gitlab'.
--t mirror_type          It can be 'tree'.
+-t mirror-type          It can be 'tree'.
+-L git-protocol            Repository name on the mirror.
--l repo_name            Repository name on the mirror.
+-l repo-name            Repository name on the mirror.
 -D y\/n                 Whether to skip dependencies
                         check.
 -R y\/n                 Resolve missing dependencies.